-Take these steps to plan a loved one's driving "retirement."
+Take these steps to help plan a loved one's driving "retirement."

-The right time to have an older person stop driving will vary between people, but there are signs to watch for when you're making this decision.
-Among the signs that a driver may be putting others and themselves in danger are:
+The right time to have an older person stop driving will vary, but there are signs to watch for when you're making this decision.
+Some signs that a driver may be putting others and themselves in danger include:

 Older drivers need to be aware of any possible health issues that may impair their driving.
 The ability to drive may be hindered by health conditions such as:

 Just because you haven't discussed a loved one's driving doesn't mean he or she isn't thinking about it too.
-Perhaps they've noticed more difficulties at dusk, for example.
-Tune into that and set up some one-on-one time.
+Perhaps they've noticed more difficulties at dusk — tune into that and set up some one-on-one time.
 Start with open-ended questions: Ask if friends of theirs have had to give up driving, for example.
 Or find out if your loved one feels that their vision is changing.
-Keep an open mind and focus your talking points to reflect your concerns for your loved ones safety (and others who are on the road).
+Keep an open mind and focus your talking points to reflect your concerns for your loved ones' safety (and others who are on the road).

 Get help from their doctor

-A driver's doctor can be the most important resource.
-They have access to medical records of the driver and are trained in evaluating these type of situations.
+A driver's doctor can be an important resource.
+They have access to medical records of the driver and are trained in evaluating these types of situations.
 If you have concerns, tell the driver's physician or eye doctor and be as specific as you can.